mattermost/mattermost-developer-documentation/site/content/contribute/webapp/unit-testing.md

         expect(...)
     });

-    // DO remember to await on the async function and to make the entire test case async. test('should match state when handleSubmit is called', async () => {
+    // DO remember to wait on the async function and to make the entire test case async. test('should match state when handleSubmit is called', async () => {
         await wrapper.instance().handleSubmit();
         expect(addUsersToTeam).toHaveBeenCalledTimes(1);